sonyxperiadev/amazon-custom-resources/docs/article.md

 things up.
 It then invokes the domain function with `event.ResourceProperties`, checks the result and uses `sendResponse` to send the reply.

-Lambda functions have to be invoked as properties, in my case `handler`, and I usually set the handler as a property on the domain function.
+Lambda functions have to be invoked as properties, in this case `handler`.
+I usually set the handler as a property on the domain function.
 This is just my preference, it is not required.